How can I tell if it's hormonal acne?

 -

-Solutions to combat hormonal acne
+Solutions to fight hormonal acne

-1. Adopt a suitable skincare routine
+1. Adopt an appropriate skincare routine

 -